AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXBasicObjectExtensions/README.md

 CAEXBasicObjectExtensions Class
 ===============================
-AutomationML 2.1 APIThis class provides extension methods for all types of CAEX objects.
+This class provides extension methods for all types of CAEX objects.

 Inheritance Hierarchy